Install Python with Rye

 Install Pyenv or Rye?

 Pyenv has been a long-time favorite for managing Python versions (we also have a guide to Install Pyenv).
 If you want to use Pyenv, it's recommended to install Pyenv with Homebrew and you'll also need to install Venv or Virtualenv and use Pip.
 Rye doesn't require Homebrew and eliminates the need for these other tools.
+UV also has this advantage.

 Steps